Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get flexibility with the option of switching between fixed and variable interest rates throughout the term of your personal loan.

 If you have a good credit score and meet the eligibility requirements, you might want to consider a personal loan from RBC.
-With competitive rates and flexible terms, choose between a fixed-rate or a variable-rate – and switch at any time throughout the term of your loan.
+An RBC personal loan offers flexible terms that generally range from 1 to 5 years and simple payment options (monthly, semi-monthly, bi-weekly or weekly).
+Also, you can choose between a fixed rate or a variable rate – and switch between both types at any time without penalty.

 Do I qualify?